RESIDENTIAL SERVICES

 We act for leaseholders across Prime Central London and the wider Southeast, regularly advising on high-value properties within estate-managed buildings and conservation areas.

-When Is a Licence to Alter Required?
+Is a Licence to Alter Required?

 A licence to alter is typically required where works involve: